Haivision/srt/docs/API-functions.md

 This sets up the listening state on a socket with a backlog setting that defines how many sockets may be allowed to wait until they are accepted (excessive connection requests are rejected in advance).

+The following important options may change the behavior of the listener socket and the `srt_accept` function:

+* `srt_listen_callback` installs a user function that will be called before `srt_accept` can happen
+* `SRTO_GROUPCONNECT` option allows the listener socket to accept group connections

 - Returns: